CtrlK

 Specificity

-Lists multiple concrete actions such as "create a skill", "add a skill to plugin", "write a new skill", "improve skill description", and "organize skill content", matching the highest anchor.
+Lists several concrete trigger scenarios ("create a skill", "add a skill to plugin", "write a new skill", "improve skill description", "organize skill content") plus structural topics, though the underlying capability (guidance/best practices) is stated more abstractly than the 5 anchor's functional verbs.

 Completeness